 Liberal Democrats massively under-performed and Jo Swinson, their newly elected leader, resigned the next day having lost in her constituency.
 Lib Dems were the only party committed to revoke Article 50 and reverse the Brexit process.
 Their campaign performance was completely off the pace, Swinson did not present well, they were out-manoeuvred by the other parties and did not have the support of the media.
 Scottish National party did well, winning 48 of the 59 seats in Scotland.
 There is much talk from the SNP about arranging a second referendum for Scottish independence, but the view is that the Tories will block this move.

 So, we are now bracing ourselves to exit from Europe.

 By the end of the month, with his new found power-base, Prime Minster Johnson was making it clear that the UK will be holding to the timeline, the two biggest milestones being :

 - 31st Jan 2020 – when UK is to leave the EU

 - 31st Dec 2020 – when Trade are to be complete

-If the Trade Deal is not in place in time then we revert to World Trade Organisation arrangements.
-Our customs / borders will instantly clog up as tariffs will apply on all goods between the EU and the UK which is expected to challenge co-operation across our boarders.
-This is the ‘cliff-edge’ scenario, where the UK crashes out of the EU in a most undignified way.
+If the Trade Deal is not in place in time then we revert to World Trade Organisation (WTO) arrangements.
+If WTO tariffs are suddenly applied to all goods between the EU and the UK then our customs / borders instantly be clogged up with new checks, balances and documentation.
+This outcome would challenge co-operation across our boarders with our European neighbours and put a big strain on relationships.
+This is the ‘cliff-edge’ scenario that nobody want to deal with, where the UK crashes out of the EU in a most undignified way.